Skip to main content

 Coat and Bag Check Policy

-For the safety of all, bag and coat check is currently closed until further notice; bags must be 11 x 14 or smaller (exceptions available for required accessibility-related equipment).
+Bags must be 11 x 14 or smaller to be carried in the galleries (exceptions available for required accessibility-related equipment).
 The ICA currently offers self-service coat and bag check.

 Photography